Jarvis10001/SIH/CLOUDINARY_SETUP_GUIDE.md

 # Cloudinary Integration Setup Guide

 ## Overview
-This guide will help you set up Cloudinary for storing admission form documents in your College ERP system.
+This guide will help you set up Cloudinary for storing admission form documents in your AcademiX system.
 Cloudinary provides cloud-based image and video management with features like automatic optimization, transformations, and CDN delivery.

 ## Prerequisites
 - Cloudinary account (free tier available)